-Equipment known as a coil will be placed on your abdomen and pelvis.
+Equipment known as a coil will be placed over the area being scanned.
 The purpose of the coil is to improve the quality of the MRI images.

 Once you are comfortable and in the correct position, it is important that you remain very still during the scan, as any movement will affect the quality of the pictures.